 What is goldenseal and what are the health benefits of goldenseal?
 This native plant, which grows wild across much of the shady deciduous forestlands of the eastern half of the United States, has been used for a variety of medicinal purposes.
 Goldenseal (Hydrastis canadensis) is an endangered species, largely due to overharvesting.
 Removing the plant from the wild is illegal in many states, but growing goldenseal plants in your garden isn’t difficult.
 Read on to learn more.

 What are the Health Benefits of Goldenseal?

-Goldenseal is also taken to relieve tummy complaints such as ulcers, diarrhea and constipation, as well as a variety of skin conditions and rashes.
-An eyewash made of goldenseal is believed to help eye infections, and a mouthwash is used for painful gums.
+Goldenseal is also taken to relieve tummy complaints such as ulcers, diarrhea, and constipation as well as a variety of skin conditions and rashes.
+An eyewash made of goldenseal is believed to help eye infections and mouthwash is used for painful gums.

 How to Grow Goldenseal